Can I change my energy payment method to save money in the UK? (June 2026)

 1. Check your current tariff and meter type

-Look at your latest bill or online account to confirm whether you’re on a credit meter, smart meter, Economy 7, or prepayment.
+Look at your latest bill or online account to confirm whether you’re on a credit meter, smart meter, Economy 7, or prepayment, and note your unit rate and standing charge.

 2. Compare the cost across payment methods

-For many tariffs, suppliers show different pricing for Direct Debit vs pay-on-receipt.
-Whole-of-market comparison helps you see alternatives in one place.
+For many tariffs, suppliers show different pricing for Direct Debit vs on receipt.
+Whole-of-market comparison helps you see alternatives, all measured against the same July 2026 cap, in one place.

 3. Decide: change with your supplier, or switch supplier

 If your supplier offers a better price for your preferred payment method, you may be able to change without switching.
-If not, switching can unlock better rates.
+If not, switching can unlock a fixed rate at or below the cap.

 4. Set up the new payment method

 Direct Debit usually needs bank details.
-Prepayment changes may involve a meter update or smart meter configuration.
+Moving prepay to credit (or credit to prepay) may involve a credit check, a meter exchange or a smart meter mode change.

 5. Check your first bill and keep an eye on credit